bor0/gidti/manuscript/chapter6.md

 prf : Tue = Tue
 ```

 Checking the type of `prf`, we notice how Idris evaluated the left part of the equation at compile-time.
-Now, in order to prove that `Tue = Tue`, we can just use `Refl`:
+In order to prove that `Tue = Tue`, we can just use `Refl`:

 ```
 our_first_proof : next_day Mon = Tue